8.4 Enterprise Investment Scheme

 The Enterprise Investment Scheme (EIS) was introduced in 1994 to encourage equity investment in small unlisted enterprises carrying on a qualifying trade in the UK.
 (For detailed guidance see HMRC Venture Capital Schemes Manual VCM10000 and HMRC Helpsheet HS431.)

-Eligible enterprises can use the Scheme to attract up to £5m of equity investment in any 12 month period.
+Eligible enterprises can use the Scheme to attract up to £5m of equity investment in any twelve-month period.
 It provides tax relief for individuals (not corporate bodies) and is worth 30% of the cost of the shares, to be set against the individual’s income tax liability for the tax year in which the investment is made.
 The shares must be new and additional capital and must be held by the individual for at least three years after they were issued or the enterprise started trading, whichever is longer.
+The capital raised must be used to finance the qualifying business activity.
+Early withdrawal of share capital by a member will result in a loss of tax relief for that member, but it would not jeopardise the tax relief of other members, especially if the amount withdrawn was not substantial, taken to mean less than £1,000.
+However, if the society was routinely allowing members to withdraw share capital within three years, including members who did not receive EIS, this could jeopardise the eligibility for tax relief of all members.
 The maximum amount of individual tax relief that can be claimed in any one tax year is currently £300,000.

 Although EIS is primarily targeted at private companies limited by shares, societies are also eligible, subject to the same restrictions that are imposed on companies, requiring share capital to be fully at risk, without any guaranteed or pre-arranged exits for the investor.
 This means that a society must have the powers to suspend or refuse applications to withdraw share capital.
 HMRC recognises that withdrawable shares are not the same as redeemable shares, and does not treat them as such, as long as the society has these powers.